Drosera capensis: Growth forms

-Gibson also noted occasional plants of the 'narrow-leaved' form with enlarged bracteoles with insect-trapping hairs; and some red-leaved plants developing a row of insect-trapping hairs on the petals.
+Gibson also noted occasional plants of the narrow-leaved form with enlarged bracteoles with insect-trapping hairs, and some red-leaved plants developing a row of insect-trapping hairs on the petals.

 Leaves and carnivory

 Morphology

 D. capensis has elongated, roughly rectangular leaves with a distinct petiole typically similar in length to the lamina, although in some growth forms it may be significantly longer.
 Vernation is geniculate-involute, the lamina first unfolding from the petiole, and the lamina margin and tentacles unfurling outward from the leaf axis.

 In section, the petiole is a narrow trapezoid with a thickened midrib on the lower (abaxial) side.
-It has a covering of fine, translucent white hairs; sparse on the upper (adaxial) surface and sparse to moderate on the lower surface.
+It has a covering of fine, translucent white hairs, sparse on the upper (adaxial) surface and sparse to moderate on the lower surface.

 The lamina is usually slightly wider than the petiole.
-It has long, glandular hairs (or 'tentacles') around the margins of the upper surface, surrounding shorter glandular hairs in the middle of the lamina.
-The lower surface of the lamina lacks tentacles but has a sparse to moderate covering of shorter white, translucent, spreading hairs.
+It has long, glandular hairs (tentacles) around the margins of the upper surface, surrounding shorter glandular hairs in the middle of the lamina.
+The lower surface of the lamina lacks tentacles but has a sparse to moderate covering of shorter, translucent white, spreading hairs.